Playwrights Foundation

 The centerpiece of our programming is the Bay Area Playwrights Festival (BAPF); as one of the first and longest-running new play festivals in the U.S., the BAPF is a hothouse for new work, which has supported over 300 diverse, fiercely talented writers.
 PF’s other programs are: the Producing Partners Initiative /Commissioning Program, the New Play Institute; the Rough Readings Series; the Resident Playwrights Program; the SF One-Minute Play Festival; and Des Voix…Found in Translation.
 Through these innovative programs, PF is continuing to fulfill our role as an essential resource for writers to develop new work, learn new skills, forge connections with producers, and engage audiences with their work.

-Current Staff: Executive Artistic Director Jessica Bird Beza, Literary Manager Heather Helinsky, Associate Literary Manager Kieran Beccia
+Current Staff: Executive Artistic Director Jessica Bird Beza, Literary Manager Heather Helinsky, Artistic Producer AeJay Mitchell

 Recommended by Playwrights Foundation

-The community of national and local readers for the 46th Bay Area Playwrights Festival enthusiastically recommends 1898 or HOW SUGAR CONQUERED THE ENCHANTMENT as a Semi-Finalist at Playwrights Foundation.
-We were compelled by this story of American capitalist seduction on an influential family that becomes complicit, with the energy and pace of a horror/romance play as the monster of colonialism tries to consume the young.
-We were highly engaged by the play's rhythms, poetic imagery, and the hope in the midst of impending injustices.
+The community of national & local readers for the 46th Bay Area Playwrights Festival enthusiastically recommends BAD CHINESE DAUGHTER as a Semi-Finalist at Playwrights Foundation.
+We highly enjoyed the supernatural forces, overlap in generations, and the 100 year time span of the play.
+We were engaged by the various point of views highlighted in the play, the magic, and the incredibly strong dialogue and pacing.
 We hope this play is widely read, finds dedicated collaborators, and moves swiftly towards production. #BAPF46